Celandine

 Slightly spasmolytic in the upper digestive tract, choleretic, cholekinetic, antiphlogistic, analgesic, central depressant, antimicrobial, cyotoxic.

-Internal: component of liver and bile teas.
-Mean daily dose 2-5g of the drug or.12-30mg total alkaloids, calculated as chelidomine.
+Internally: Component of liver and bile teas.
+Average daily dose 2-5g of the drug or 12-30mg total alkaloids, calculated as chelidomine.

-Externally: In folk medicine, the milk juice of the plant is used externally for skin diseases such as warts, either native or as an ointment.
+Externally: In folk medicine, the milky sap of the plant is used externally for skin diseases such as warts, either in its native form or as an ointment.

-The native juice is applied to a wart 1x a day for several days.
-The efficiency of the therapy has been proven several times.
+The native juice is applied to a wart once a day for several days.
+The effectiveness of the therapy has been proven several times.

 Undesirable effects